AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 >title="Errors"
 >abstract="Total number of errors cumulated during deliveries and automatic bounce processing.
 The associated rate is the ratio with the number of messages to be delivered."

+Some messages sent by your Adobe Campaign platform might not reach their destination.
+It can happen when the user address or phone has typos, or if the recipient changed their email address, or if their mailbox is full.
+If a message cannot be sent to a profile, the remote server automatically sends an error message to Adobe Campaign.
+This error is qualified to determine whether the email address, phone number or device should be quarantined.
+See Bounce mail management.

+As a consequence, you should always check and update your database, and make sure all profiles are active and real.
+Delivery errors can be temporary or permanent - soft or hard bounce - depending why the message was not delivered.

 The **Errors** indicator shows the following KPIs, for each channel:

 * Percentage of the number of errors compared to the total number of messages to be delivered.